Konamiman/Nestor80/docs/LanguageReference.md

 ### .REQUEST ®

 _Syntax:_ `.REQUEST <filename>[,<filename>[,...]]`

+⚠ This instruction can be used only when buidling a MACRO-80 relocatable file.

 Defines a list of files in which the linker will search for any globals that remain undefined during the linking process.
 Filenames can't contain an extension (`.REL` extension is assumed) nor any drive or directory specification; additionally, when using the `--link-80-compatibility` argument filenames must be up to 7 characters long and contain only ASCII letters.